INFLECT-DGNN: Influencer Prediction with Dynamic Graph Neural Networks: Methodology

-Recent advancements in GNN architectures have focused on maximizing the representational power of learned embeddings.
-Graph Isomorphism Networks (GINs), introduced by \cite{xu2018powerful}, have been proven to be as powerful as the Weisfeiler-Lehman graph isomorphism test (WL test) \citep{leman1968reduction}.
+Recent research on GNNs has focused on maximizing the representational power of learned embeddings.
+GINs, introduced by \cite{xu2018powerful}, have been shown to be as powerful as the Weisfeiler-Lehman graph isomorphism test (WL test) \citep{leman1968reduction}.
 GINs are thus considered to be among the most powerful GNNs in terms of discriminative and representational power \citep{xu2018powerful}.
-Graph isomorphism is closely related to the problem of graph representation: isomorphic graphs should be mapped to the same representation, while non-isomorphic graphs should have different representations.
-The GNN with the highest representation power can distinguish between different graph structures by producing distinct embeddings for these structures in the embedding space \citep{xu2018powerful}.
-To achieve the same level of power as the WL test, a GNN's neighbor aggregation must be injective.
-GINs employ a Multi-Layer Perceptron (MLP) to model and learn these injective functions, as shown in Equation \ref{GIN} \citep{xu2018powerful}.
+Graph isomorphism is closely related to graph learning: isomorphic graphs should be mapped to the same representation, and vice versa.
+To achieve the same power as the WL test, a GNN's neighbor aggregation must be injective.
+GINs employ a Multi-Layer Perceptron (MLP) to model and learn these injective functions \citep{xu2018powerful}.
+We use the modified GIN operator \citep{hu2020strategies} which can incorporate edge features into the aggregation procedure, contrary to the original GIN operator \citep{xu2018powerful} that can only deal with node features, as follows:

-where $\epsilon$ determines the importance of the target node compared to its neighbors, $h_{i}^{(k-1)}$ is the feature vector of node $i$ at the $k-1$ layer, $h_{i}^{(0)}$ represents node $i$'s features, $\mathcal{N}(i)$ is a set of nodes adjacent to $i$, and $x_i{'}^{(k)}$ represents final embeddings at the layer $k$. $\epsilon$ is set to 0 following the findings of \citep{xu2018powerful} where learning $\epsilon$ yielded no gain in fitting training data compared to fixing it to 0.
+where $h_{\mathbf{\Theta}}$ is an MLP, $\mathbf{x}_i$ is a feature vector of node $i$, $\mathbf{x}_j$ is a feature vector of node $j$ from a set of nodes $\mathcal{N}(i)$ adjacent to $i$, $\mathbf{e}_{j,i}$ is an edge features vector. $\epsilon$ determines the importance of the target node compared to its neighbors and is set to 0 following the findings of \cite{xu2018powerful} where learning $\epsilon$ yielded no gain in fitting training data.

-While the GNN architectures mentioned earlier have been proven effective, they are static and cannot capture changes in the network that occur over time.
-To address this limitation, we incorporate Recurrent Neural Networks (RNNs) into the decoder component of our framework, specifically using the Long Short-Term Memory (LSTM) model \citep{hochreiter1997long} and Gated Recurrent Units (GRUs) model \citep{cho2014learning}.
-By leveraging these RNNs, our model can account for temporal dynamics in the network and make accurate predictions even as the network changes over time.

-The LSTM model is well-suited to learning long-term dependencies, which is particularly important for dynamic graph networks.
-At its core, an LSTM cell comprises several gates, including the input gate $i_t$, forget gate $f_t$, cell gate $g_t$, and output gate $o_t$ (see Equation \ref{eq:gates}) \citep{hochreiter1997long}.
-These gates allow the cell state, which can be thought of as the network's long-term memory, to be modified at each timestamp $t$ (see Equation \ref{eq:gates}).
-Additionally, the LSTM cell receives the hidden state from the previous timestamp $t-1$ as an input at timestamp $t$ (see Equation \ref{eq:gates}).
-By leveraging these operations and the cell state, the LSTM can effectively capture and learn from long-term patterns in the dynamic graph network.